hubmapconsortium/software-docs/docs/faq.md

 <details><summary>Who are the intended users of HuBMAP resources?</summary>

-The HuBMAP rich datasets and associated resources are intended for broad use by the research community, including:
+HuBMAP's rich datasets and associated resources are intended for broad use by the research community, including:

 - Computational researchers exploring organizing principles of human tissues, new structural-functional relationships, and biomolecular networks
 - Biologists exploring hypotheses using publicly available HuBMAP datasets prior to or in parallel with work in their own labs